 Opening the Blood Brain Barrier with Microbubbles and Ultrasound

 A paper that came out almost two years ago offered hope for eliminating one of these two lesion types.
 Published in Science Translational Medicine (2), the author’s used repeated scanning ultrasound (SUS), specifically a nonthermal focused ultrasound, coupled with the injection of microbubbles (acting as ultrasound contrast agents) to transiently open the blood-brain barrier (BBB) as a way to encourage amyloid-ß clearance in the brain.
 Using this treatment, the researchers were able to at least partially restore memory functions and clear over half the plaques without doing damage to the surrounding brain tissues.

-The principle is simple enough, when the microbubbles intercept the ultrasound pulses, they expand and contract through a process called acoustic cavitation.
-This in turn disrupts the vessel walls through dilation and contraction and results in transient openings in the blood brain barrier.
-This approach has been used before to help delivery of therapeutic agents across the blood brain barrier.
+The principle is simple.
+When the microbubbles intercept the ultrasound pulses, they expand and contract through a process called acoustic cavitation.
+This in turn disrupts the vessel walls through dilation and contraction and results in transient openings in the blood-brain barrier.
+This approach has been used before to help deliver therapeutic agents across the blood-brain barrier.